CMSgov/cms-bb2-python-sdk/README-sdk-dev.md

   This should output a 3.x version number.

-- You should make use a a virtual environment using the following.
+- You should use a virtual environment.

-  - If not already exising, create one with the following commands.
+  - To create a virtual environment and activate it, use the following commands:

     ```
     python3 -m venv bb2_venv